 Residents have little to no service on their mobile phones, making cellular communication in Leverett a major challenge.
 However, one cell tower is in the process of being built in Town.
+The Town has a mass phone communication (robocall) system, which will reach residents who have signed up for the service or have a landline phone.
+Emergency notifications posted to the

-The Town has a Reverse 911 system, which will reach residents who have signed up for the service.
-Emergency notifications posted to the Town website are vulnerable to a similar communication infrastructure weakness, which is, that accessing the internet requires electricity and broadband, and these utilities are often knocked out by natural hazard events.
+Town website are vulnerable to a similar communication infrastructure weakness, which is, that accessing the internet requires electricity and broadband, and these utilities are often knocked out by natural hazard events.
 Ensuring access to water, information, shelter, and food supplies to people in remote locations in town, especially elderly and vulnerable residents, is an ongoing concern that needs to be addressed.
 TRIAD may be an important partner in this effort.